SACHSTech/ProcessingTask10-array-backed-grids/README.md

 You will begin the task by carefully following the instructions set in the [Array-Backed Grids tutorial](Array_BackedGridsTheBasics.md).
 Completing this tutorial will cover the Level 2 Expectations of this task.

 ## Step 2 - Task
-Demonstrate your learning objectives by
+Demonstrate your learning objectives by fulfulling the expectations in the levels below.

 ### LEVEL 2
 Complete the [Array-Backed Grids tutorial](Array_BackedGridsTheBasics.md)